Root Canal Baltimore, MD

 • Number of Canals: Teeth with multiple roots may take longer to treat.

-• Follow-Up Appointments: Sometimes, a follow-up visit is necessary to place a crown or filling.
+• Follow-Up Appointments: Sometimes you need a follow-up visit to place a crown or filling.

 Does a root canal require multiple visits?